Pennsylvania Security Deposit Laws

 If the Pennsylvania security deposit exceeds $100, then a landlord must do either of the following:

-- Store it in an escrow account.
-The account must be in a banking institution regulated by either the Pennsylvania Department of Banking, Comptroller of the Currency, Federal Home Loan Bank Board, or the Federal Reserve Board.
+• Store it in an escrow account.
+The account must be in a banking institution regulated by either the Pennsylvania Department of Banking, the Comptroller of the Currency, the Federal Home Loan Bank Board, or the Federal Reserve Board.

-Alternatively, a landlord may also be able to post the tenant’s deposit as a bond.
+Alternatively, a landlord may also be able to post the tenant’s security deposit as a bond.
 The bonding company must be authorized to do business in the state of Pennsylvania.
+Whatever method is used must be communicated to the tenant in their lease.

-Do tenants have a right to be notified of receipt of security deposits in Pennsylvania?
+Do tenants have a right to be notified of receipt of security deposits?

 Yes.
 Once a landlord receives the deposits from their tenant and stores them in any of the aforementioned ways, they must send the renter a written notice.
 In the notice, a landlord must state the following: